calmattoso/ceu-site/md/manuals.md

 ## Latest Manuals

-The pre-v0.40 is not a stable version.
+The pre-v0.40 is a preview version.
 However, it is recommended the usage of its documentation (when available) instead of the older ones because it is more complete.

 |             | Online | PDF | Markdown  |
 |-------------|--------|-----|-----------|